mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_speedrun.md

 ### !!HALLWAY HUMPIST!!

 Zombie waiting to ambush off-frame near the mirror.
-Pick up the Golden Arrow, then bait a lunge.
-If he doesn't lunge, let him walk to you for a couple of steps then run around him since his lunge is probably on a timed delay.
+Carci calls him "The Hallway Humpist".
+Pick up the Golden Arrow, before the corner then bait a lunge.
+If he doesn't lunge, his lunge is on a delay, so you must do an alternative dodge.
+Let him walk to you for a couple of steps then run around him using the alt-control movement.
 Reset if bitten.

 ### to Main Hall

 Go through 2F Dining Room through the double doors to the Main Hall.
+Avoid the dagger.
+This dagger is an optional pickup later, but if you must pick it up, picking it up now will result in IRL timeloss if you must reset.

 ### to Graveyard